simran-khanuja/demux/README.md

 ## Step 3: Collect and visualize results
 To collect results across strategies run so far, run the following command.
 This will aggregate results over all strategies for the specified configuration.
+This script also collects the deltas in performance between the strategies for all configs.

 ```
 bash scripts/evaluation/run_collect_results_all.sh